dreamhead/moco/moco-doc/usage.md

 **@Since 0.10.0**

-If you have setup your server with JSON configuration, you can also your configuration from Java API.
+If you have setup your server with JSON configuration, you can also run with your configuration from Java API.

 ```java
 import static com.github.dreamhead.moco.Moco.file;